iterative/dvc.org/public/static/docs/command-reference/import.md

 ## Description

-Provides an easy way to reuse files or directories tracked in any <abbr>DVC project</abbr> (e.g. datasets, intermediate results, ML models) or Git repository (e.g. source code, small image/other files). `dvc import` downloads the target file or directory (`url`/`path`) in a way so that it's tracked with DVC, becoming a local <abbr>data artifact</abbr>.
+Provides an easy way to reuse files or directories tracked in any <abbr>DVC repository</abbr> (e.g. datasets, intermediate results, ML models) or Git repository (e.g. source code, small image/other files). `dvc import` downloads the target file or directory (`url`/`path`) in a way so that it's tracked with DVC, becoming a local <abbr>data artifact</abbr>.
 This also permits updating the import later, if it has changed in its data source.
 (See `dvc update`.)

-The `url` argument specifies the address of the <abbr>DVC project</abbr> or Git repository containing the data source.
-Both HTTP and SSH protocols are supported for online repositories (e.g. `[user@]server:project.git`). `url` can also be a local file system path to an "offline" repository (in this case and if it doesn't have a default remote set up, instead of downloading, DVC will try to copy the target data from the external source project or its
+The `url` argument specifies the address of the DVC or Git repository containing the data source.
+Both HTTP and SSH protocols are supported for online repos (e.g. `[user@]server:project.git`). `url` can also be a local file system path to an "offline" repo (if it's a DVC project without a default remote, instead of downloading, DVC will try to copy the target data from its <abbr>cache</abbr>).

-<abbr>cache</abbr>).
+The `path` argument of this command is used to specify the location of the target to be downloaded within the source repository at `url`.
+It can point to any file or directory in there, including <abbr>outputs</abbr> tracked by DVC, as well as files tracked by Git.
+Note that for DVC repos, the target should be found in one of the [DVC-files](/doc/user-guide/dvc-file-format) of the project.

-The `path` argument of this command is used to specify the location of the target(s) to be downloaded within the source project or repository at `url`.
-It can point to any file or directory in the source project, including
+The project should also have a default
-<abbr>outputs </abbr> tracked by DVC as well as files tracked by Git.
-Note that
+[DVC remote](/doc/command-reference/remote), containing the actual data.

-for the former, data should be specified in one of the [DVC-files](/doc/user-guide/dvc-file-format) of the source repository.
-(In this case, a default [DVC remote](/doc/command-reference/remote) needs to be configured in the project, containing the actual data.)
+> See `dvc import-url` to download and track data from other supported locations

-> See `dvc import-url` to download and track data from other supported URLs.
+> such as S3, SSH, HTTP, etc.

 After running this command successfully, the imported data is placed in the current working directory with its original file name e.g. `data.txt`.
 An